Camilla Nylund: Career

 In April 2018, Camilla Nylund first sang an excerpt of Tristan und Isolde alongside Jonas Kaufmann with the Boston Symphony Orchestra under Andris Nelssons at Carnegie Hall.
 In May 2019 she appeared as the Empress in a new production of Richard Strauss's Die Frau ohne Schatten directed by Victor Huguet at the Wiener Staatsoper.
 She was also awarded the title of Österreichische Kammersängerin within that time.
 Later that year she made her Metropolitan Opera debut as Marschallin in Der Rosenkavalier.

 In the beginning of 2020, she starred in another production of Der Rosenkavalier by Andre Heller at the Berlin State Opera alongside Nadine Sierra and Günther Groissböck.
 During the Covid-19 pandemic Nylund continued to perform as much as possible, headlining the Lech Classic Festival in the Austrian state of Vorarlberg alongside Piotr Beczala and participating in the recording of a concert with the Wiener Symphoniker in celebration of Franz Lehar's 150th birthday.

 She rejoined Heller for "André Hellers Hauskonzerte", a project aired by ORF III in November 2020 that first saw Nylund's abilities not only as a classical soprano, but within multiple other genres such as chanson, jazz and musical theatre.

 2021 saw her debuts in the title roles of Janacek's Jenůfa at the Berlin State Opera as well as Puccini's Tosca in her long-awaited return to the Finnish National Opera.
 In June of the same year, Nylund was Artist in Residence at the newly founded Brixen Classics Festival and once again worked with André Heller on another project for ORF III, interpreting parts of The Great American Songbook with the RSO Wien and Marin Alsop.

-She debuted the role of "a woman" in Schönberg's Erwartung at the Frankfurt Opera House in January of 2022 and is due to make her first appearances as Isolde and Brünnhilde (Ring Cycle) at the Zürich Opera House until the end of the year.
+She debuted the role of "a woman" in Schönberg's Erwartung at the Frankfurt Opera House in January 2022 and is due to make her first appearances as Isolde and Brünnhilde (Ring Cycle) at the Zürich Opera House until the end of the year.